rockman007372/Obsidian-Vault/Spanish Week 1.md

 Vocabulario Inicial
 - El and La = the (men and feminine)
 - if it ends in a, most of the time is feminine. ends in o, masculine (tito tita)
-- j is pronounced as h: el adjetivo
+- j is pronounced as KH: el adjetivo
 - h seems to be silent?
 - pronouns come with different conjugation.
 There are 6 different forms in Spanish
 	- I buy
 	- you buy